cfpb/design-system/docs/components/checkboxes.md

 secondary_section: Forms
 status: Released
 description: Use checkboxes when the user can select more than one option from a list.
 Make clear with helper text that this is the case.
+Use [radio buttons](/design-system/components/radio-buttons) when the user can choose only one option out of a list.
 variation_groups:
   - variations:
       - variation_code_snippet: >-